LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

 You use the API key when you create bots, access our APIs programatically and authorize LiveEngage applications.

 {:.notice}
-API key is on the behalf of the site and not on the user (server to server) which means you don't need a bearer (no need to be logged in).
+The API key is issued on behalf of the site and not for the user (server to server) which means you don't need a bearer (no need to be logged in).

 1. Log into LiveEngage with Administrator or Campaign Manager permissions and along the top open the **Campaigns** area.